sanchezjjose/generator-node-app/README.md

-# NPM Module Generator
+# Node Application Generator

-Scaffolds an NPM Module that supports ES6, and uses eslint, istanbul and mocha.
+Scaffolds a Node Application that supports ES6, ReactJS, and uses eslint, istanbul and mocha out of the box, with some simple to use npm scripts.

 ## Getting started
 Make sure you have [yeoman](https://github.com/yeoman/yo) installed, simply run anywhere: